 7 Steps to Earning a Comfortable Retirement Income

-According to the Social Security Administration, in 2015 Social Security was an important source of income for most elderly Americans.
+Social Security remains an important source of income for most elderly Americans.
 Yet with increasing lifespans and more expensive cost-of-living, the monthly benefits from Social Security may not be enough to rely on as the sole income stream in retirement.
 Social Security should be viewed as a piece of the retirement puzzle and requires a strategic approach when it comes to deciding when to collect benefits.

 The amount of Social Security benefits you are eligible to collect depends on when you choose to begin withdrawals relative to your "full" retirement age as set by the Social Security Administration.
 This full retirement age date varies based on when you were born.
 For example, for individuals born between 1943 and 1954, full retirement age is 66.
 Collect before age 66 and benefits are reduced.
 For each year beyond the full retirement age, retirees will see an 8 percent annual increase on their Social Security until they reach the age of 70.
 As general counsel, wait to collect benefits if you can afford to.